HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/run_model.rst

 **Step 3: Configuation Files**

 The model can run without configuration files, in which case default settings and parameter values are applied.
-The default scenario performs a basic simulation without optimisation or additional scenarios.
+The default scenario performs a basic simulation without optimisation or additional measures.
 To modify model parameters, create configuration files as described in :doc:`input_configuration` and place them in the ``config/input_files`` directory.